bloominstituteoftechnology/Relational-Databases/README.md

     NAME VARCHAR(20));
 ```

-When you insert, **do not** specify the ID field.
+When you insert, **do not** specify the ID column.
 Leave it blank, and
 the database will automatically generate one for you.

 ```sql